h9-tect/python-methods-cheatsheet/README.md

 # python-methods-cheatsheet
 # Python Built-in Methods and Functions
+This repository serves as a comprehensive reference guide for built-in methods and functions in Python.
+It provides an organized collection of commonly used methods and functions available in the Python Standard Library, covering various data types and functionalities.

 Below is a comprehensive list of commonly used built-in methods and functions in Python, presented in alphabetical order: